The importance of refactoring in code readability

 Oziel Rea • March 25, 2024

-Today I want to talk about the importance of refactoring in software development with some real examples I have faced in my career.
+Today I want to talk about the importance of refactoring in software development, with some real examples I've faced in my career.

 What is refactoring?

-Okay, refactoring is a fancy word, but what does that mean? according to wikipedia:
+Okay, refactoring is a fancy word, but what does it actually mean?
+According to Wikipedia:

-So what I can get from this definition is that if we change some part of the code in order to improve it, but the external behavior of the code remains the same, we are good to go.
+So what I get from this definition is that if we change some part of the code to improve it, but the external behavior remains the same, we're good to go.

 Why is refactoring important?

-Refactoring is important because it helps us to understand the code better also it helps us to keep our code clean, but what does it mean to have clean code?
-I like some words on this from refactoring guru:
+Refactoring is important because it helps us understand the code better and keeps our code clean.
+But what does it mean to have clean code?

 Clean code is obvious for other programmers...